DeJayDev/nominimapsorry/README.md

-## No Minimap, Sorry
+# No Minimap, Sorry

 On join and respawn, the player has their Minimap (and Worldmap) as well as their waypoints disabled.

 Players with the `nominimap.bypass` will be immune to this plugins effects.
 If the player gets this permission whilst connected to the server, they will need to be respawned.

-It depends on the unreleased PacketEvents 2.0, so if you need it you should open a GitHub issue.
-Hopefully by the time anyone else needs this PacketEvents 2.0 is finished!
+This plugin was made for my friends at OfflineTV 😄

-### Proof
+## Proof
 It's a little ugly to the client, but it works!
 ![](https://cdn.discordapp.com/attachments/1071578610860822539/1134403267909136394/image.png)